You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 You must provide us with evidence of your public liability and professional indemnity insurance cover and be appropriately insured against professional negligence, workers compensation, personal injury or death, and loss or damage to property.

-4. Other financial information
+4. Other information to support contractual obligations

 If requested, you will provide additional financial information or evidence relating to the expenditure of grant funding.